Stef14-bit/Checkpoint-3-full-stack-music-App/README.md

 # STEP 3

+posting a new track
+updating a track
+deleting a track

 ## Disclaimer

 The checkpoint is quite consequent, it's no big deal if you don't do everything before the deadline.
 Do your best, and most importantly HAVE FUN 😃